berkeley-biomechanics-lab/morphologies/README.md

  ┣ 📜.gitattributes          ← to ignore large / binary / generated files
  ┗ 📜README.md               ← project overview, how to run, etc.
 ```

+## Notes to Consider
+This repository is almost entirely self-contained in that all the files required for this workflow are located inside of these folders.
+The only files that aren't included are the 3D Slicer segmentation files that were used to develop the vertebrae geometry stls.
+These files are of considerable size and are stored elsewhere.
+Feel free to reach out to Yousuf Abubakr at yousufabubakr123@berkeley.edu if interested in obtaining these files.